January 2018 marked 25 years since the world’s largest ETF made its debut on Wall Street as the first U.S.-listed investment of its kind.

 An ETF is a basket of investments that’s often tied to the performance of an underlying index.
 It’s also traded on the exchange, so you can buy or sell it like a stock.

 For example, you can invest in an ETF that tracks the S&P 500, an index often used as a benchmark for the stock market because it includes a significant portion of the market’s total value.
-(It tracks 500 of the world’s biggest company stocks.)
+(It tracks 500 large U.S. company stocks.)
 You can also invest in sector-specific ETFs, which contain stocks of companies in particular segments of the economy—from the communications sector to utilities and health care.

 And how is that different from a mutual fund?

 Unlike a mutual fund, an ETF is traded on an exchange (hence the name) like a stock.
 That means you can buy shares any time of the trading day at whatever price they happen to be at the point of sale.
 Shares of mutual funds, on the other hand, can only be purchased at the end of the trading day at their net asset value price.

 How exactly do I buy and sell ETFs?

 You can purchase shares through any investment account, just like you would individual stocks.
 You can specify either the number of shares you want to purchase or the amount of money you’d like to invest at a given time or share price.